oskariorg/oskari-docs/community/gallery/kela.md

 ## The Social Insurance Institution of Finland took Oskari API in use

-Service points from [The Social Insurance Institution of Finland (Kela)](https://www.kela.fi/web/en/terms-of-use) can now be observed with a new web map service.
+Service points of [The Social Insurance Institution of Finland (Kela)](https://www.kela.fi/web/en) can now be observed with a new [web map service](https://www.kela.fi/palvelupisteen-haku).
-It is provided by an Oskari based service called [Suomi.fi - maps](https://esuomi.fi/?lang=en).
+The map platform is provided by an Oskari based service called [Suomi.fi - maps](https://esuomi.fi/?lang=en).
-Suomi.fi Service is being developed by the Population Register Centre of Finland.

 <img src="../../public/images/kela.PNG"/>